phpDocumentor/phpDocumentor/README.md

 output it to the folder indicated by the `-t` argument.

 phpDocumentor supports a whole range of options to configure the output of your documentation.
-You can execute the following command, or check our website, for a more detailed listing of available command line options.
+You can execute the following command, or check our website, for a more detailed listing of available command-line options.

     $ phpdoc run -h